Mersen130/Quarantine_Assistant/README.md

 ## Activity Recommendations (`/Activities/`)

-This is a page that lists user's activities and activities that recommended by the website (of which the data will come from other source/API later).
+This is a page that lists user's activities and activities that recommended by the website.
 Users can remove the activities from their list and can add activities from recommended list to their list.
+Activities added in the user's list will not show in the recommend list anymore.

 ## Sidebar and Navbar (with notification center on top)